timecomplexity/ArchScripts/README.md

 ## Use As Commands
 You can add these to your /usr/local/bin folder to use them globally if you wish.

 `sudo mv /path/to/script /usr/local/bin/NameOfScript`

+You might have to change permissions on these to make them work properly.
+For example:

+`sudo chmod 755 NetworkReset`

+This will make it editable only with root permission and readable/executable by all users.